nis65/multiroom/README.md

 * Raspberry Pi (I use a *Zero W Rev 1.1*, two *3 B+ Rev 1.3* and a *4 B Rev 1.1*)
 * HifiBerry with line level in and out:  [dac+ adc](https://www.hifiberry.com/shop/boards/hifiberry-dac-adc/)
-* HifiBerry with loudspeaker connectors (no amp needed any more):
+* HifiBerry with integrated amp and loudspeaker connectors:
   * 60 W: [AMP2](https://www.hifiberry.com/shop/boards/hifiberry-amp2/)
   * 3W: [MiniAmp](https://www.hifiberry.com/shop/boards/miniamp).
 Louder than you think!
 * Hifi-amplifier with a separate **Rec** selector: In order to stream an analog source (connected to your amp) synchronously to all rooms (including the room with the analog source), you need to be able to send the music e.g. from your turntable to the "REC OUT" connectors while having e.g. the tuner on your loudspeakers.